 Sideswipe accidents happen when two vehicles are driving next to one another in the same direction and the sides of the two vehicles contact one another.
-Sideswipe accidents often happen when one driver makes a lane change without first looking to make sure there is no car already in the other lane.
-Other times, a driver may carelessly drift into another lane because the driver is not paying enough attention, whether the driver is texting, playing with an iPod, talking on the phone or with a passenger, or just too fatigued or intoxicated to be behind the wheel at all.
-Many sideswipe collisions occur where two lanes merge, such as Interstate on ramps.
+Sideswipe accidents often happen when one driver makes a lane change without first confirming there is not a car already in the other lane.
+Other times, a driver may carelessly drift into another lane because the driver is not paying enough attention, whether the driver is texting, using a navigation device, talking on the phone or with a passenger, or is just too fatigued or intoxicated to be behind the wheel at all.
+Many sideswipe collisions occur where two lanes merge, such as Interstate on-ramps.
 If a driver does not make sure there is enough space to safely merge, or if another driver quickly changes speeds and takes away that space, an accident is likely to happen.

 Under Tennessee law, every driver is supposed to keep a lookout and be aware of all nearby vehicles, and to do their best to avoid a collision.
 Tennessee law requires a driver to keep his or her vehicle in one lane as much as possible.
 Under Tennessee Code Annotated sec.
 55-8-123, it is illegal for a driver to cross or merge into another lane before the driver has first checked and verified it is safe to move into that lane.

-Our lawyers have successfully represented victims of sideswipe collisions throughout Tennessee.
-We have successfully pursued claims against trucking companies, tour bus companies, and car drivers.
-We have handled sideswipe cases on Interstates, rural highways and on city streets.
-Contact us online or call us anytime at 615-742-4880 or toll-free at 866-812-8787.
-One of our experienced accident attorneys will provide you with a free evaluation to discuss a potential sideswipe claim.
+To get started, contact us online or call us anytime at one of the numbers below.
 As always, we never get paid unless we win.
 And, we advance all case expenses so you are not out of pocket any money to pursue your sideswipe collision claim.
-We have recovered more than $100 million for our satisfied clients and we would like to help you too.
+Our Understanding Legal Fees and Expenses page provides more details how we charge for accident cases.
+We have recovered millions and millions for our satisfied clients and we would be honored to help you and your family too.